sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 ### Vacancies ###
 1. California 22: Devin Nunes resigned on December 31, 2021, and a special election will be held on June 7, 2022.
+2. Minnesota 1: Jim Hagedorn died of kidney cancer on February 17, 2022, and a primary for the special election is expected to be held on May 24, 2022.